digitalfrost/grouper/Readme.markdown

 gem install 'grouper'
 ```

-You will need a yml file containg your AWS credentials in the form
+You will need a yml file containing your AWS credentials in the form

 ```
 access_key_id: ACCESS_KEY_ID